eccenca/documentation.eccenca.com/docs/develop/python-plugins/development/index.md

 The method returns a list of `Autocompletion` objects, which represent the possible auto-completion results.
 Each `Autocompletion` object has two attributes: value and label.

 -   The `value` attribute represents the value to which the parameter value should be set.
 -   The `label` attribute is an optional label that a human user would see instead.

 !!!
 Note

-    The method should be modified to generate actual auto-completion results based on the input parameters.
+    The `autocomplete()` should be modified to generate actual auto-completion results based on the input parameters.

 ## Context Objects